Fentenfenna Farm CIC

 Vision

-We want farms to be put back in the centre of communities, and for every town and village to have a community farm that provides access to land, skills and food, while providing mental, physical and financial wellbeing to residents.
+We want farms to be put back in the centre of communities, and for everyone to have access to an incubator farm that provides access to land, skills and food, while providing mental, physical and financial wellbeing to those that need it.

 MISSION

-We will act as a facilitator between established farm enterprises, startups, our community and those suffering high levels of deprivation locally, so that people, businesses and biodiversity can thrive together at the farm.
+We will act as a facilitator between the local authority, established farm enterprises, startups, our community and those suffering high levels of deprivation locally, so that people, businesses and biodiversity can thrive together at the farm.

-We will demonstrate a replicable model for small scale agricultural enterprise hubs, through the curation of varied tenancies and activities that stimulate collaboration and partnership working, without competition, but rather a commitment to share resources, knowledge and skills to create better sustainable and profitable practices.
+We will demonstrate a replicable model for small scale agricultural enterprise hubs, through the curation of varied tenancies and activities that stimulate collaboration and partnership working, to create better sustainable and profitable practices.

 Meet the Team